 Cleaning wood surfaces: use a liquid cleaner or a wax-polish combination for periodic cleaning.
 Mineral Spirits or Turpentine can be used for stubborn stains, but avoid use of Acetone or similar strong solvents which can penetrate the Conversion Varnish of your chairs.

 Cleaning fabric: please note that all fabrics are a little different, and that you must do some research for your own fabric, and use precaution when cleaning.
-We recommend that you test any proposed cleaning method on a small portion before proceeding with the entire chair and the entire room.
+We recommend testing any proposed cleaning method on a small portion before proceeding with the entire chair and the room.
 Dirt and crumbs can be gently brushed or vacuumed off the surface of the fabric.
 Spills should generally be soaked up with an absorbent towel and wiped off immediately before the spill dries in.
-Spills can be wiped off most vinyl’s with a light liquid detergent; be sure to wipe the surface with a damp cloth after cleaning.
+Light liquid detergent is great for wiping spills off most vinyl upholstery; be sure to wipe the surface with a damp cloth after cleaning.

-Scratches and dings can be repaired in the same manner you use for your other fine hardwood furniture.
+Hardwood chair maintenance is an easy routine that needs very little time and effort.
 For minor scratches we recommend the use of Olde English Scratch Cover, available at most hardware stores; there is one formula for dark woods and another for light woods.
 Deeper scratches may require either a colored marker or a wax crayon.
 We use touch-up products from Mohawk Finishing Products.
-Dings can generally be well hidden using the wax crayon.
-For large dings that cannot be covered with the wax crayon, you will want to seek help from an experienced furniture repair specialist.
+The wax crayon works best for hiding smaller dings in the wood.
+If there are large dings that are hard to cover with the wax crayon, you will want to seek help from an experienced furniture repair specialist.